vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Herklots, G.A.

-1921 Ja,far Sharīf, Islam in India or Qān¯un-i-Islām.
+1921 Ja,far Sharīf, Islam in India or Qānūn-i-Islām.
 Translated by G.A.
 Herklots.
 Edit. by W. Crooke.
 Oxford.

 Het Rijk der Scythen